skmanoj/Ping/README.md

 ### Todo's

  - Use grunt to automate the tasks
- - Develop capability for audio and video conferencing
+ - Support for browsers like IE and safari
  - Write UnitTests

 [node.js]:http://nodejs.org